Skip to main content

 Pair stretches with daily tasks.

-Link them to things you already do: after sending an email, refilling your water, or standing up from your chair.
+Attach them to habits you already have, such as after sending an email, refilling your water, or standing up from your chair.
+When stretching is linked to existing actions, it becomes part of the flow of your day rather than an extra task.

 Breathe slowly as you move.